natenka/pyneng-book-en/docs/source/exercises/22_exercises.rst

 Task 22.2c
 ~~~~~~~~~~~~~

-Copy CiscoTelnet class from task 22.2b and change send_config_commands() method by adding error check.
+Copy the CiscoTelnet class from task 22.2b and modify the send_config_commands
+method to check for errors.

-Method send_config_commands() should have an additional parameter *strict*:
+The send_config_commands method must have an additional strict parameter:

-* strict=True means that if error is detected, it is necessary to generate ValueError exception
+* strict=True means that when an error is encountered, a ValueError must
+  be raised (default)
-* strict=False means that if error is detected, all you have to do is to display error message
+* strict=False means that when an error is found, you only need to print
+  the error message to the stdout

-Method should return output similar to send_config_set() method of netmiko (example of output below).
-Exception and error text in example below.
+The method should return output similar to the send_config_set method of
+netmiko (example output below).
+The text of the exception and error in

-Example of class instance creation:
+the example below.

+An example of creating an instance of a class:

 .. code:: python